dsubbu01/aa/PITCHME.md

 @snap[west span-68 text-center text-black font-montserrat text-05]
 - DXC has many years worth of **experience in providing analytics services** to its large client base and constantly **keeps track of emerging trends around this area**<p>
-- As more organizations digitally transform, they want to expand use of data science and ML/AI and they want to levarage this trend in order to create new differentiated analytic applications, and embed ML/AI into existing applications.
-However, the scarcity of expert data science skills has become a significant barrier for them.
+- As more organizations digitally transform, they want to expand the use of data science and ML/AI in order to create new differentiated analytic applications, and embed ML/AI into existing applications.
+However, the scarcity of expert data science skills is a significant challenge to overcome.
 However, based on the track record, these organizations trust DXC in taking them through this journey.
-- According to Gartner<p>
-  - Augmented Analytics is the **future of Data Analytics**<p>
-  - **By 2020, automation of data science tasks** will **enable citizen data scientists** to produce a higher volume of advanced analysis than specialized data scientists<p>
-  - **By 2025**, a **scarcity of data scientists** will no longer hinder the adoption of data science and machine learning in organizations
+- This is a wonderful time for us to tap into our capability to take our clients through this journey to have a win-win proposition
 @snapend

 @snap[east span-28 text-white text-center text-14]